Why you should eat chickpeas for weight loss, plus 6 amazing ways for you to start enjoying them today!

 Other health benefits of chickpeas

 The soluble fiber in chickpeas and other legumes helps slow the rise of blood sugar after a meal.
 Soluble fiber also helps lower blood cholesterol levels by its action in the gut.
-One study of people eating about 3 ounces of chickpeas daily, reported a 16-point decrease in cholesterol.

 Are you looking for gut-health benefits?
 The fiber in chickpeas also serves as a prebiotic, (food for healthy bacteria in the gut).